 Make sure that the tours are booked beforehand.
 Most hotels have their own tour desks and can provide you with a quote.
 This option can be an expensive one, as they charge per person and the prices can add up.

 For Genting Highlands, the best opinion is to book a blue Premier Taxi for approximately RM 400 for a day.
 Most drivers are very experienced tour operators and they can provide you with very useful information about plenty of places to visit.
 You can request a business card from the driver along with the rate list for different tours.

 Genting Highlands is a popular hill resort situated at 800m above sea level.
 The driving time from Kuala Lumpur to Genting Highlands is 1 hour which makes it ideal for a day trip.
-You can enjoy amazing Awana Cable Car (Ticket is RM 12 person for a return ticket to Ghotong Jaya), casinos, indoor theme parks (Skytropolis) and new outdoor theme park.
+You can enjoy the amazing Awana Cable Car (Ticket is RM 12 person for a return ticket to Ghotong Jaya), casinos, indoor theme parks (Skytropolis) and a new outdoor theme park.

 Alternatively, Melaka is a great option for a family holiday.
-You can plan a night stay if you really want to explore a bit of colonial history, enjoy amazing Nyonya food and shop at popular Dataran Phalawn shopping Mall.
+You can plan a night stay if you really want to explore a bit of colonial history, enjoy amazing Nyonya food and shop at the popular Dataran Phalawn shopping Mall.
 The hotels in Melaka are quite cheap as compared to Kuala Lumpur.

-The third option is Sunway Theme Park which is a premier location full of amazing joyrides and theme parks along with 5-star hotel and shopping complex.
+The third option is Sunway Theme Park which is a premier location full of amazing joyrides and theme parks along with a 5-star hotel and shopping complex.
 Sunway Theme Park is definitely a great location for a day out with the family.

 3rd Day in Kuala Lumpur